We are asked this question all too often, so it’s time to break down the pros and cons of each side.

 1.)
 Oil Paint Drys Slower.
 This gives the artist more time to paint and not feel rushed.
 It could take days or even weeks for oil paint to fully dry.
 Acrylics will be done in an hour if not sooner.

 2.)
 Oil paints have more pigments in them, allowing for richer and more vivid colors.

 3.)
 Acrylics may darken slightly as they dry, while oil paints do not.
 How frustrating.

 4.)
 Mixing acrylics is more difficult than mixing oils, simply because the acrylics are already beginning to dry.

 5.)
-Cleaning up your brushes is a piece of cake with oil paint.
-A little water is all you need.
-With acrylics, cleaning can be a real pain in the ass.
-They will dry up on the bristles right away.
+Cleaning up your brushes is a piece of cake with oil paint so long as you have the right cleaning supplies.
+A little water and paint thinner is all you need.
+With acrylics, cleaning can be a real pain as the paints will start drying up on the bristles right away.

-If you are a slow painter, then oil paint is the obvious choice.
+If you are a slow painter who likes taking your time, then oil paint is the obvious choice.
 But what about Acrylics?
-Why do so many people use them instead?
-There are two main reasons:
+Why do so many people prefer them instead?
+There are a few reasons.

-1.)
-Acrylics are cheaper -> If you are on a budget then they are the way to go.
+2.)
+Acrylics are cheaper.
+If you are on a budget then they are the way to go.
 You do sacrifice quality though.

 2.)
 Toxicity isn’t as big of a worry with acrylics, since they do dry out so fast.
 With oil paint you do have to be cautious of pets and animals getting too close.